Humano0/Grad_Project/README.md

 ```

-New table staff_comments added for make teaching staff comment on the student_requests
+New table staff_comments added for make teaching staff able to comment on the student_requests
 ```
 CREATE TABLE staff_comments(
 	requester_id int ,